Metro-North Railroad: Propulsion systems

-The New Canaan Branch also uses catenary.
+The New Canaan Branch also uses overhead catenary.
 The Danbury Branch was electrified, but became a diesel line in 1961.
 The Waterbury Branch, the only east-of-Hudson Metro-North service which has no direct service to Grand Central, is diesel only.

 Power is collected from the bottom of the third rail as opposed to the top, used by other third rail systems, including the Long Island Rail Road and New York City Subway.
-This system is known as the Wilgus-Sprague third rail, and the SEPTA Market-Frankford Line in Philadelphia and Metro-North are the only two systems in North America that use it.
+This system is known as the Wilgus-Sprague third rail, and the SEPTA Market–Frankford Line in Philadelphia and Metro-North are the only two systems in North America that use it.
 It allows the third rail to be completely insulated from above, thus decreasing the chances of a person being electrocuted by coming in contact with the rail.
 It also reduces the impact of icing in winter.

 Signaling and safety appliances

 The Hudson, Harlem and New Haven lines and the New Canaan branch and all passenger rolling stock is equipped with cab signalling, which displays the appropriate block signal in the engineer's cab.
 All rolling stock is equipped with Automatic Train Control (ATC), which enforces the speed dictated by the cab signal by a penalty brake application should the engineer fail to obey it.
 There are no intermediate wayside signals between interlockings: operation is solely by cab signal.
 Wayside signals remain at interlockings.
-These are a special type of signal, a go or a stop signal.
+These are a special type of signal, a go, a slow or a stop signal.
 They do not convey information about traffic in the blocks ahead – the cab signal conveys block information.

 Metro-North began upgrading its Operations Control Center in Grand Central Terminal in 2008.
 All control hardware was replaced and software upgrades were performed.
 The new OCC at Grand Central opened over the weekend of July 18, 2010.